Ooh, these steamy lines are getting us going! And you know what makes them even better? They’re all grounded in consent!

-*However, if you appeared visibly distressed, froze during sex, and/or verbally withdrew your consent at any point, but the other person(s) continued, what they did was wrong and violating.
+*However, if you were distressed, froze during sex, and/or verbally withdrew your consent at any point, but the other person(s) continued, what they did was wrong and violating.

 If this situation happened to you, NEVER feel like you are overreacting.
-Sex without consent is sexual assault.
-We talk about this in more detail below.
+Sex or foreplay without consent is sexual assault, which can be a traumatic experience for many folks.
+We talk about this in more detail below. below.

 We know that things can get more complicated when we start talking about self-advocacy in the bedroom.
 Maybe it’s nerve-racking to say “no” out of fear of seeming rude, hurting someone’s feelings, or getting rejected by that person?
 Or there’s the possibility that based on your upbringing and culture, you’re concerned that enthusiastically saying “yes” to something sexual makes you seem promiscuous?